Quick Links

 You can instead show up like this product result that includes a picture and a price:

-Or like this one that also includes schema review stars:
+Or like this one that also includes an average rating out of five stars:

-Google can display this information in a much more meaningful way on the search engine results page (SERP) and the user is more likely to click on that result.
+Because of these schemas, Google can display the website’s information in a much more meaningful way on its search engine results pages (SERPs).

 Who Can Use Rich Snippets?